newjersey/navigator.business.nj.gov/content/src/fundings/food-agriculture-grant.md

 displayName: food-agriculture-rd
 urlSlug: food-agriculture-grant
 id: food-agriculture-grant
+sidebarCardBodyText: The program's goal is to support innovation from researchers and entrepreneurs focused on developing technology and other solutions to address food insecurity in New Jersey.
+The program aims to fund 10 companies for awards of up to $75,000 each.
 openDate: 02/26/2024
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: The program's goal is to support innovation from researchers and entrepreneurs focused on developing technology and other solutions to address food insecurity in New Jersey.
+  This program supports you as a researcher or entrepreneur in New Jersey focused on developing technology and solutions to address food insecurity.
 The program aims to fund 10 companies for awards of up to $75,000 each.

 callToActionLink: https://www.njeda.gov/food-and-agriculture-research-development-pilot-grant-program/
 callToActionText: Learn more
 fundingType: grant